MobleyLab/chemper/docs/installation.rst

-Installing ChemPer
+Installing chemper
 ==================

-The only way to install ``ChemPer`` right now is to clone or download the `GitHub repo <https://github.com/Mobleylab/chemper/>`_.
+The only way to install ``chemper`` right now is to clone or download the `GitHub repo <https://github.com/Mobleylab/chemper/>`_.
 When we're ready to release version 1.0.0 we'll also make it conda installable.